spedas/pyspedas/README.md

 Then once you open the notebook, go to "Kernel" then "Change kernel" and select the one named "Python (PySPEDAS)"

 ### Install

+With the release of PySPEDAS 2.0, PySPEDAS has a number of dependencies that are now optional.
+That can make it easier to install on platforms that may not have binary wheels available for certain dependencies.
+There are additional dependencies that are only useful for developing and maintaining PySPEDAS itself.

 PySPEDAS supports Windows, macOS and Linux.
 To get started, install the `pyspedas` package using PyPI:

 ```bash